markusthilo/somedo/README.md

 away any real personal data.
 Set the privacy level and options for the accounts to the maximum.
 The accepted accounts can then be used to optain data.

-Make sure this is leagel for you in your country/state etc. I, Markus Thilo, the developer of this open source software, is and will never be responsable for any use of my tiny one man show development.
+Make sure this is leagel for you in your country/state etc. I, the developer of this open source software, is and will never be responsable for any use of my tiny one man show development.
 Somedo is intended to protect the law and may help aquiring information for journalistic or other goals that do not interfere with legislation, privacy and human rights.

-2 Use
+2 Use (GUI)

 You need Googel Chrome or Chromium to be installed.